Lenskiy/Multimedia-communication-class/README.md

 * Read run-level code from a standard input.
 To do so, redirect standard input form a keyboard to from a file i.e.
 __./encode image_t.pbm < run3d.code__
 * Decode run-level code
-* Apply inverse zigzard ordering
+* Apply inverse zigzag ordering
 * Inverse quantize DCT coefficients
 * Perform IDCT or every DCT block, and assemble the image
 * Store the reconstructed image into a PBM file